RuslanUC/piltover/README.md

 sandbox that doesn't ratelimit their bots.

 Right now, project **may** (although not recommended) be used for basic features like messages/media sending.
-More complex features such as group chats, profile photos, etc. may work with errors.
+More complex features such as channels, supergroups, bots, etc. may work with errors.
 **Keep in mind that privacy settings may work incorrectly so any user can be texted by anyone, added to any group by anyone, etc.**

 ## Setup